 If you have the opportunity to visit and want to experience Savannah beyond the confines of tourist zones and attractions, consider some of these spots below.

-And for more detailed and lengthier pieces about the Hostess City of the South, you can read some of my old columns I wrote for the Savannah Morning News.
+And for more detailed and lengthier pieces about the Hostess City of the South, you can read some of my old columns I wrote for the Savannah Morning News about local artisans and events in the city.

 - The Florence